-Do you participate in a Money Purchase Plan through your job?
-Have you ever wondered how to diversify your retirement assets by investing in physical gold and silver bullion?
-You are at the right place.
+Are you signed up for a money purchase plan through your employer?
+Have you ever wondered how to diversify your retirement savings through alternative investments like physical gold and silver bullion?
+If so, you've come to the right source.

-Money Purchase Plans do not receive much media attention, but are nevertheless an important, tax advantaged, employer sponsored retirement plan.
-We'll go over what Money Purchase Plans are, how they compare to more traditional retirement plans like IRAs or 401(k)s, how precious metals investing works, and most importantly how you can safeguard your retirement assets against stock market or currency collapse.
+Money Purchase Plans do not receive much media attention, but are nevertheless an advantageous employer-sponsored retirement plan.
+In this article, we'll go over what Money Purchase Plans are, how they compare to more traditional retirement plans like IRAs or 401(k)s, how precious metals investing works, and most importantly how you can protect your retirement nest egg from volatility and losses in the stock market.

 What is a Money Purchase Plan?